kacirekj/simple-image-gallery-viewer/README.md

 For better performance, organize your media into smaller folders (e.g. Family, Web, Memes) and open only the folder you want to browse.

+## How it works

+When you enter the directory path, the Sigvie will recursively display all the images in the dicrectory and all subdirectoris.
+(Exactly as Google Photos does it).
+Sigvie will display the images and videos in chronological order based on the "Created" and "Modified" file attributes (Tha smaller value of these 2 wins).
+To keep things simple, Sigvie intentionally doesn't consider image or video tags but uses only file attributes.

 ## Notes